Editor's Note: This story originally appeared on Living on the Cheap.

 Doing a little research on repairing versus replacing may save you a lot of money.
 Again, replace the rubber piece, not the whole faucet, it’s much cheaper.

-An old lawnmower could last for many more years by changing spark plugs and filters.
+An old lawnmower could last for many more years by regularly changing spark plugs and filters.
 Explore repair options before buying a replacement.

 18. You find ways to entertain at home instead of going out every weekend